vitorzerbeto/playing-with-vuejs/README.md

 - [ ] User can create and edit a note in Markdown format.
 On save it will convert Markdown to HTML
 - [x] User can see the date when he created the note
+- [ ] User can filter by creation date, alphabetical order or last edited notes

 ## Useful links and resources